Do we know what causes chronic myeloid leukemia?

 Each time a cell prepares to divide into 2 new cells, it must make a new copy of the DNA in its chromosomes.
 This process is not perfect, and errors can occur that may affect genes within the DNA.

-Some genes contain instructions for controlling when our cells grow and divide.
+Some genes control when our cells grow and divide.
 Certain genes that promote cell growth and division are called oncogenes.
 Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by changes in DNA (mutations) that turn on oncogenes or turn off tumor suppressor genes.

 During the past few years, scientists have made great progress in understanding how certain changes in DNA can cause normal bone marrow cells to become leukemia cells.
 In no cancer is this better understood than in chronic myeloid leukemia (CML).